Schema-Overseer/schema-overseer-local/README.md

 ### Runtime safety and strict self-checks

-Besides static type hint checks, `schema-overseer-local` also checks in runtime that:
+In addition to static type hint checks, `schema-overseer-local` performs runtime checks to ensure:
-* all registered models have exactly one corresponding builder
+* each registered model has only one corresponding builder.
-* all builders have proper call signature:
+* all builders have a proper call signature, which includes:
     * at least one argument for input data
-    * no more non-default arguments
+    * no additional non-default arguments
 * all builders have proper type hints

-Extra runtime checks:
+Additional runtime checks:
-* with `validate_output=True` (`False` by default) checks if builder actually returns annotated type object (using pydantic)
+* if set to validate_output=True (the default is False), it verifies whether the builder returns an object of the annotated type using pydantic.```
-* by default `schema-overseer-local` use the builder from the first valid schema.
-But with `check_for_single_valid_schema=True` it checks if exactly one schema is valid for input data.<br>
+* by default, `schema-overseer-local` selects the builder from the first valid schema.
+However, if `check_for_single_valid_schema=True` is enabled, it ensures only one schema is valid for the input data.<br>
-In case of multiple schemas being valid `MultipleValidSchemasError` will be raised.
+If multiple schemas are found to be valid, a `MultipleValidSchemasError` will be raised.

 ### Object as a source